NumberSigmaTafKsee/AudioLAB/README.md

 # PolyRoot
 * It will sovle any polynomials in the frequency domain and create a SoS Biquad cascade for you
+* You can inject transformation into the S or Z domain
+* It can work in S or Z

 # IPPTransferFunc
 * It uses the IIR filter in Intel IPP for any arbtrrary transfer function